bkaggle/Contract-Q-A-RAG-System/README.md

 Welcome to the LizzyAI Contract Q&A RAG System repository!
 This project is part of an initiative by Lizzy AI, an Israeli startup focused on developing the next-generation contract AI.
 The objective of this project is to build a Retrieval-Augmented Generation (RAG) system for Contract Q&A, with the ultimate goal of creating a fully autonomous artificial contract lawyer.

+## Project Objectives
+* Build, evaluate, and improve a RAG system for Contract Q&A.
+* Develop a chat interface where users can interact with contracts and ask questions.
+* Implement retrieval and generation components to provide accurate responses to user queries.
+* Evaluate system performance using predefined metrics and benchmarks.
+* Implement enhancements to improve response accuracy, relevance, and fairness.